whatmakeart/modeling-and-fabrication/content/modules/01-technical-sketching-fusion-360/1-2-technical-sketching-practice-exercises/index.md

 ## Assignment Deliverables

-Upload labeled scanned sketches in a labeled folder to this Google Drive Folder.

-You will upload three separate, labeled JPEGs in a labeled folder.
+You will upload three separate, scanned, and labeled JPEGs of the following technical sketching practice exercises:

 1. Page of straight lines
 2. Isometric Cube with three isometric circles drawn freehand